 Professor of Economics at Boston University, fellow of the American Academy of Arts and Sciences, and former senior economist, President’s Council of Economic Advisers.
-Kotlikoff has published extensively in the field of public finance and tax reform including papers on the FairTax, which are targeted to lay as well as professional audiences.
+Kotlikoff has published extensively in the field of public finance and tax reform, including papers on the FairTax, which are targeted to laypeople as well as professional audiences.

 WHY DEMOCRATS SHOULD LOVE THE FAIRTAX

 The Boston Globe, February 24, 2008

 Suppose a presidential candidate proposed taxing wealth and using the proceeds to reduce taxes on workers and provide a rebate large enough to cover taxes paid by poor workers.
 Such a candidate would be hailed by the left and reviled by the right.